numerica-ideas/meetups/README.md

 **Meetups**:
 - [Multi-modules à la rescousse des microservices](./advanced-multi-modules-architecture) by @valdesekamdem

-[Click here](https://discord.gg/UTP7Davtvg) to be the next speaker at one of our activities.
+[Click here](https://discord.gg/UTP7Davtvg) to be the next speaker/organizer at one of our activities or to find other contribution opportunities.

 [NumericaIdeas Network](https://numericaideas.com)